 How to Use a Black Light to Check for Scorpions in the Home

-Have you seen a scorpion in your house?
-It's time to call pest control and seal up cracks and crevices leading inside....
+If you've seen a scorpion in your house, it's time to seal up the cracks and crevices in your home and eliminate...

 How to Locate a Dead Rodent in Walls